julianbaltuttis/sia/posts/Changing Themes in Quarto.md

 ---
+title: "Change Themes in Quarto"
+description: "Switching Themes and Changing Layouts in Quarto"
+date: 29 Jun 23
+categories:
+  - "Quarto"
+image: "../assets/light-blue.jpg"
 format:
   html:
     css: css/quarto.css
 ---

-# Change Themes in Quarto

-*Quarto provides a selection of attractive themes that can alter the look and feel of your documents.
-Let's dive into how to switch themes in Quarto and take a look at the default themes available.*
+Quarto provides a selection of attractive themes that can alter the look and feel of your documents.
+Let's dive into how to switch themes in Quarto and take a look at the default themes available.

-**Changing Themes in Quarto:**

 Themes in Quarto are set in the YAML metadata at the beginning of your document.
 You can specify the theme using the `html:` field for HTML documents.
 Here's an example: